 Why go?
 Jackson Hole is home to Grand Teton National Park and a world-class ski resort.

-What to do?
-Between its proximity to both national parks and the ski resort, Jackson Hole boasts more outdoor activities than there are hours in the day.
+What to do: Jackson Hole boasts more outdoor activities than there are hours in the day.
 You can raft the scenic Snake River, tube down the runs at Snow King Resort in Jackson or explore the magical ice castle and ice skate in Teton Village.

-Where to stay: Hotel Terra Jackson Hole and Teton Mountain Lodge & Spa, both Noble House Hotels, are conveniently located within walking distance of the chairlifts.
-For savings, both properties have ski packages in the winter and national parks packages in the summer.
+Where to stay: Hotel Terra Jackson Hole and Teton Mountain Lodge & Spa, both Noble House Hotels, are within walking distance of the chairlifts.
+Both properties have ski packages in the winter and national park packages in the summer.

 More info: VisitJacksonHole.com